Mason Jar Breakfast

 What to Know Before You Convert Your Basement into Living SpaceImage source

 Ever feel like your basement is just sitting there, filled with stuff you forgot you even owned?
 You’re not alone.
 A lot of homeowners use basements as storage zones or laundry areas—but that space has real potential.
-With the right planning, you can turn your basement into a family room, home gym, office, or even a rental suite.
-But before you start knocking out walls or picking paint colors, there are a few important things to know.
+With the right planning, as recommended by the Campus Realtors team, you can turn your basement into a family room, home gym, office, or even a rental suite.

 1. Check for Moisture and Pests First